Tag Archives: King Lear

 On opening night, the music began and the fog machines (plural) began.
 By the moment our opening lines were required, the fog, restrained by the scrim, had achieved a height of 7.3 feet.
 Paul and I could not see the audience, and the audience could not see us.
 When we spoke we waved our guns in the clear air above the fog to let the audience (and each other) know where we were.

 Then the scrim arose and a slow tsunami of fog rolled out over the edge of the stage, into the orchestra pit, and into the first few rows of the audience.
-It was a sight to see; the violinists slashing at the fog with their bows.
+It was a blurry sight to see; the violinists slashing at the fog with their bows.
 I think they feared pirates were eminent.
 I think the audience in the front row feared they had been lured into a bizarre Gallagher-esque experience (albeit with prettier music).

 We all tend to resist taking steps backwards in our lives, especially in the arts, but the second night’s performance of Brigadoon employed but one fog machine.